spurs v leicester city match reports

 19.04.1958 Spurs recorded a fine 3-1 win at Filbert Street as the struggling Foxes made the going tough.

 In fact, City took a 14th minute lead, but Bobby Smith equalised and Terry Medwin put Tottenham ahead with a goal on 24 minutes.
-Spurs held the upper hand for the rest fo the game and Cliff Jones scored his first Tottenham goal after 65 minutes to complete the win.
+Spurs held the upper hand for the rest of the game and Cliff Jones scored his first Tottenham goal after 65 minutes to complete the win.

 Teams :